- Stephen A Bennett

 The sort of clear-eyed narrative focus normally found in Alex Gibney’s films’ (Scotsman)

-Self-shooting documentary director Stephen Bennett has been working in television for 26 years, working on international prime time commissions for BBC, Channel 4, Channel 5, Sky, NHK (Japan), Discovery and History (USA).
+Self-shooting documentary director Stephen Bennett has been working in television for 30 years, working on international prime time commissions for Storyville, BBC, Channel 4, Channel 5, Discovery, Hearst Networks, History (USA), NHK (Japan), Sky and Stan.
+(Australia).

 Nominated for an Orwell Prize in 2020, his films are distinguished by strong characters, hard-won access and an intimate, engaging shooting style.
 They consistently make Critics Choice in the tabloids and broadsheets whilst provoking strong reactions from audiences.

-His films have changed Governmental policy (veterans with PTSD – THE WALKING WOUNDED) and been used by institutions including THE CRIMINAL JUSTICE SYSTEM, SCOTTISH PARLIAMENT, SCOTTISH LAW SOCIETY, CHILDREN’S REPORTERS, SOCIAL WORK ENGLAND; YOUTH JUSTICE TEAM, GLASGOW CITY COUNCIL; and NORTH LANARKSHIRE’S LOOKED AFTER CHILDREN PROGRAMME.
+His films have changed Governmental policy (veterans with PTSD) and been used by institutions including THE CRIMINAL JUSTICE SYSTEM, SCOTTISH PARLIAMENT, SCOTTISH LAW SOCIETY, CHILDREN’S REPORTERS, SOCIAL WORK ENGLAND; GLASGOW CITY COUNCIL’S YOUTH JUSTICE TEAM; and NORTH LANARKSHIRE’S LOOKED AFTER CHILDREN PROGRAMME.

 In 2021 he began working with TRAUMA AWARE LAWYERS, using his 2011 film WARRIORS: REVISITING THE BOYS OF BALLIKINRAIN documentary to bring trauma awareness to the Justice system.
-With over 250 events in the last two years, from Scottish Law Society to Children’s Reporters to the judiciary, we have just been awarded the prestigious Innovation Award at Scotland’s Legal Awards 2022.
+It has been screened at every Law School in Scotland.

-His debut feature ‘Eminent Monsters’ was screened at United Nations Human Rights Council, in June 2019.
-Hosted by Special Rapporteur for Torture, Professor Nils Melzer, along with Reprieve, the film led to the first ever report on the global use of psychological torture by Member States and remains part of a campaign for non-coercive interrogation methods.
+His debut feature ‘Eminent Monsters’ was screened at United Nations Human Rights Council, in June 2019 and led to the first ever report on the global use of psychological torture by Member States and remains part of a campaign for non-coercive interrogation methods.

-His Darren McGarvey’s Class Wars series was rated in a global twenty of Best TV of 2021 so far by the Guardian alongside landmark series such as It's a Sin and Line of Duty.
+His Darren McGarvey’s Class Wars series was rated in a global twenty of Best TV of 2021 by the Guardian alongside landmark series such as It's a Sin and Line of Duty.